 Melt chocolate, butter and honey in top of double boiler.

 Use a metal icing spatula to spread about 1/4 of the glaze in a thin layer all over the torte.
 This is a “crumb coat” to secure the loose crumbs and to provide a smooth base for the final glaze.

 Rewarm the remaining glaze to 90-92 degrees.

 Center the torte on a platter or turntable.
-Pour all of the glaze in the top center of the torte.
+Pour all of the glaze on the top center of the torte.
 With just 2 or 3 strokes of the icing spatula, spread the glaze all over the top of the torte so that it runs down over all of the sides.
 Turn the platter or turntable as you spread the glaze.
 Do not respread or resmooth once the glaze starts to set or the finished torte will show spatula marks and dull streaks.

 The glaze will set in 10 to 20 minutes.

-- 10 ounce packages frozen raspberries, thawed
+- Two 10 ounce packaged frozen raspberries, thawed

 - 2 to 3 tablespoons sugar

 - 1 to 2 tablespoons Chambord, Framboise, or Kirsch